Ex-Goldman Sachs banker gets 10 year sentence in 1MDB fraud

 The fund, 1Malaysia Development Berhad, was set up in 2009 by Prime Minister Najib Razak to promote economic development.

 The financial scandal helped topple his government during the country’s 2018 elections.
-A Malaysian court would later find him guilty of abusing his power and committing other crimes in connection to the massive embezzlement.
+A Malaysian court would later find him guilty of abusing his power and committing other crimes connected to the massive embezzlement.
 He was sentenced to 12 years in prison.

 But Najib was acquitted last week of tampering with an audit to cover up wrongdoing.